kryslt/KControls/kcontrols_readme.txt

 SYSTEM REQUIREMENTS:
 -------------------
 - platforms: Win32(98(SE)+), Win64, GTK, GTK2, QT, Carbon(untested), WinCE(partially tested)
-- works under Delphi 7 and higher (tested on Delphi 7, Delphi2007 till Delphi 2010)
-  and Lazarus 0.9.29(SVN#21827) and higher
+- works under Delphi 7 and higher (tested on Delphi 7, DelphiXE till Delphi XE5) and Lazarus 1.2.2 and higher
 - should work under Delphi 6
 - some more problems might be experienced for older Lazarus versions
 - see other readme files for additional informations about individual components